Back to Blog

 Code Example: Basic Django Template Setup

-Here’s a simple setup for a Django project that uses HTML and CSS templates.
-First, create a `templates` directory inside your Django app folder:
+A simple setup of an HTML and CSS template Django project.
+Create a templates directory inside your Django app folder:

 my_app/